 You will now need to complete a self assessment tax return each year.
 This is the form you use to declare and pay tax on eBay, Etsy Amazon and Gumtree sales.
 It is due by the 31 January each year detailing your earnings in the previous tax year.
 A tax year runs from 6 April to 5 April.
 Your tax return due by 31 January 2019 will cover your earning from 6 April 2017 to 5 April 2018.

-Working Out How You Pay Tax On eBay, Etsy, Amazon and Gumtree Sales
+Working Out How Much Tax You Pay

 HMRC £1,000 Trading Allowance